Take our PAD Risk Assessment now: TAKE THE QUIZ

 Treatment for Muscle Weakness in Legs and PAD

 During an angioplasty, your doctor will insert a thin, balloon-tipped needle into the skin near the affected artery.
 Using a guidewire, the doctor will thread the needle through the artery until it reaches the blockage.
-Here, the balloon will inflate, compressing the plaque against the artery walls and making room for blood to flow more normally.
+The balloon will inflate, compressing the plaque against the artery walls to improve blood flow.

 If you have difficulty climbing stairs or are experiencing leg, thigh, calf, or buttock pain, schedule an appointment with one of our compassionate vascular doctors to determine if PAD could be the reason.
-Our empathetic doctors will guide you through the diagnostic and treatment process with utmost care and expertise, helping you get back to doing the things you love with the people you love.
+Our expert doctors will guide you through the diagnostic and treatment process with utmost care and expertise, helping you get back to doing what you enjoy with the people you love.

 Don’t wait for your symptoms to worsen.
 Give us a call at 888.773.2193 or schedule your appointment online.